josepher-lambertyo/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging that there will always be unexpected ways in which users may interact with or misuse the program.
 It serves as a reminder to continually strive for improvement and adaptability in our programming practices.

+# 2023-11-26
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of keeping up with evolving technology and user behavior.
+As programmers, we must strive to create robust and efficient code that can withstand the test of time and adapt to changing circumstances.